-Beyond purchasing some basic gear, which you might already own, running is completely free and can be done almost anywhere.
-Running is a great form of cardiovascular exercise which also reduces stress, alleviates symptoms of depression, and increases the health of your heart.
-But be careful to build your way up gradually.
-Running is a high-impact activity, so you must ensure you are knowledgeable about how to avoid injuries.
+Beyond purchasing some basic gear, which you may already own, running is completely free and can be done almost anywhere.
+Running is an excellent form of cardiovascular exercise that also reduces stress, alleviates symptoms of depression, and increases heart health.
+Overall, it’s a great way to use your time.

-If you’re looking for a cheap hobby that will keep you active while enabling you to get outdoors and enjoy the landscape, hiking and walking are great options.
-With slightly less impact than running, hiking is a good choice if you are just starting out with exercise or have any pre-existing injuries.
+If you’re looking for a super cheap hobby that will keep you active while enabling you to get outdoors, hiking and walking are great options.
+With slightly less impact than running, hiking is a good choice if you are starting with exercise or have any pre-existing injuries.

 See our list of apps that pay you to walk.

 8. Dog Walking